karinazz/karinazz/README.md

 ###

-<p align="center">I am a Data Science engineer and a Web Developer with a keen interest in creating web applications.
-I develop applications using Python and Django, as well as JavaScript and React.
-I am currently learning JAVA, studying and expanding my knowledge in the fields of Machine Learning and AI.
-Additionally, I am pursuing postgraduate studies in Fullstack Development.</p>
+<p align="center">I am a Data Science engineer and a Web Developer with a keen interest in creating web applications. </p>

 ###